Don’t Go Alone

 Another chef, three-time James Beard nominee Josh Keeler, of Two Boroughs Larder, may be on your tour, bringing dynamic American seasonal cuisine to the table and delighting you with his skill.

 There are other chefs you may meet along the way, including Nate Whiting, of 492 King.
 If he’s participating on the day you go, you’ll enjoy his personality, philosophy and background.

 WOW Factor: Charleston is like no other in terms of talented chefs and amazing restaurants.
 The Chef’s Kitchen tour offers an opportunity to dig a little deeper, to get to know the people behind the food.
 Sure, you’ll be tasting and tippling, but you’ll also have the advantage of a super tour guide who knows these chefs and their environments.

 Hint: Take a look at Trip Advisor and you’ll find rave reviews about Hoon Calhoun, one of the Chef’s Kitchen tour guides.
 He’s known as a wonderful and knowledgeable storyteller who entertains and amuses as he introduces and teaches.
 Of course, wear comfortable shoes and know that the tour goes on, rain or shine.
 Go hungry, expect to taste and taste some more.
-If you’re vacationing in Charleston, take this tour as soon as you arrive (Thursdays and Fridays, 9:30am to 12 noon).
+If you’re vacationing in Charleston, take this tour as soon as you arrive.
 You’ll want to return for dinner, without a doubt.

 Learn more: charlestonculinarytours.com/chefs-kitchen-tour